-And, although there have been some improvements, amendments to the blasphemy laws in the 1980s are exploited by extremists who misuse the legislation to terrorise minority faith communities.
-These poor and marginalised families live in fear of being accused of blasphemy, a crime which is punishable by execution or life imprisonment.
+Although there have been some improvements, amendments to the blasphemy laws in the 1980s are exploited by extremists who misuse the legislation to terrorize minority faith communities.
+These poor and marginalized families live in fear of being accused of blasphemy, a crime which is punishable by execution or life imprisonment.
 I have been involved in many cases, not least that of Asia Bibi, who was on death row for nearly a decade before justice finally won through.